SoulInfernoDE/pytr-gui/README.md

-# pyTR GUI: Use TradeRepublic in terminal with a gui
+# pyTR GUI: Use TradeRepublic in terminal with a gui (deprecated: i will not continue to work on this anymore due to several otehr projects and real life workload)

 This is a gui for the marzzzello's pytr app.
 I am not affiliated with Trade Republic Bank GmbH.